About the Kettle Mettle Dirty Fondo

 - Full Fondo Plus (approx. 100kms) for the Intermediate to Advanced level cyclist (start in Penticton)

-New for 2022 the Kettle Mettle 2 Day Gravel Stage Race.
+Back for 2023 the Kettle Mettle 2 Day Gravel Stage Race.

 Please refer to those specific event pages for more event information